fltk/fltk/README.bundled-libs.txt

 Merging source files:

-  Please check if some source and header files contain "FLTK" comments to be aware of necessary merges.
-It is also good to get the distribution tar ball of the previous version and to run a (graphical) diff or merge tool on the previous version and the bundled version of FLTK to see the "previous" differences.
+  Please check if some source and header files contain "FLTK" comments and/or 'fltk_' symbol prefixing to be aware of necessary merges.
+  It is also good to download the distribution tar ball or Git source files of the previous version and to run a (graphical) diff or merge tool on the previous version and the bundled version of FLTK to see the "previous" differences.

   Files that were not patched in previous versions should be copied to the new version w/o changes.
 Files that had FLTK specific patches must